How to realize compact and non-compact localized states in disorder-free hypercube networks: Theory

 The eigenvectors $\psi$ and eigenvalues $\lambda$ of the Hamiltonian $H_n$ in \eqref{An} are straightforwardly obtained as follows

 where $\psi^{k}_{i_k}$ ($\lambda^{k}_{i_k}$) denotes the $i_k=1,2,$ eigenvector (eigenvalue) of the matrix $S_k$ in \eqref{An}~\cite{CoxeterBook,arkhipov2023c}.

 The eigenvectors in \eqref{eig}, thus, have a binary tree structure~\cite{Harary1988} (see also Fig.~1 in Ref.~\cite{arkhipov2023c}).
-Note that whereas the eigenspectrum of the $H_n$ has a tensor product structure, the underlying $2^n$ coupled bosonic modes, constituting the Hamiltonian, as in \eqref{Hb}, can not be presented in the same manner.
+Note that whereas the eigenspectrum of the $H_n$ has a tensor product structure, the underlying $2^n$ coupled bosonic modes, constituting the Hamiltonian, as in \eqref{Hb}, cannot be presented in the same manner.

 The construction in \eqref{An} implies that a hypercube Hamiltonian $H_n$ possesses a chiral symmetry (within an appropriate gauge)

 where

 with $\nu(i)$ given in \eqref{nu}, and $I$ is the identity matrix.
 That is